SAP/fosstars-rating-core/docs/oss_security_rating.md

 1. The worst LGTM grade of a project.
 1. If an open-source project is included to OSS-Fuzz project.
 1. If a project uses nohttp tool.
+1. If a project uses OWASP Enterprise Security API (ESAPI).
+1. If a project uses OWASP Java HTML Sanitizer.
+1. If a project uses OWASP Java Encoder.
 1. If an open-source project is supported by a company.
 1. If an open-source project belongs to Eclipse Foundation.
 1. If an open-source project belongs to Apache Foundation.